sergiotocalini/safbi/docs/index.md

-title: mavapa
+title: safbi

-Mavapa is an Identity Provider.
-It allows you to integrated your OpenLDAP or Active Directory with an OAuth service.
+SAfBI is a tool to centralize systems metrics and alerts.

 # Introducttion